 Thank Heavens for the receptionist at my hotel in Riga who retrieved the information I needed.

 Now, have you ever tried to make a telephone call to a hotel in Minsk?
 I mean a big commercial hotel.
 Good luck to you!

-After three tries with no answer, I finally got through, explained my problem and lo and behold, the very next morning I received an email with the proper documentation.
-So, back to the Embassy.
+After three tries with no answer, I finally got through and explained my problem.
+Lo and behold, the very next morning I received an email with the proper documentation.
+So, back to the Belarus Embassy.